 When Kids In The Spotlight founder and executive director, Tige Charity, first visited an all-girl's group home in 2007 she had no idea the seed that had been planted in her heart.

-KITS partners with entertainment industry professionals to provide 15-week training sessions on-site at foster residential facilities throughout Southern California all year round.
+KITS partners with entertainment industry professionals to provide 15-week filmmaking program on-site at foster residential facilities throughout Southern California all year round.

 Over 75 films have been produced since its inception and have been screened at film festivals around the country including three consecutive years at the Washington West Film Festival and the South By South Lawn White House Film Festival.

 In May 2009, with no prior experience and only the help of family and friends, Charity created Kids In The Spotlight, Inc. (KITS), a unique and highly specialized 501(c)(3) nonprofit organization that provides a platform for foster care youth to tell their stories.
 KITS trains these underserved youth to write, cast, and star in their own short films, from which springs a pathway for healing, growth, and viable employment opportunities.